Home Page Website Services Authoring Services Picture Services Contact Us

 Format and Size Conversion

 This is the simplest type of operation we can perform, and if it is required as part of other services, it will often be performed free of charge.
-However, we can perform it as a stand-alone operation, to convert a picture that you supply to us in one format into an other and/or increase or reduce its size (number of pixels).
+However, we can perform it as a stand-alone operation, to convert a picture that you supply to us in one format into another while optionally also increasing or reducing its size (number of pixels).
 In the latter case, size reduction is no problem, but there are practical limits to the degree of enlargement we can apply, before the resulting picture quality becomes unacceptable.
 This shows itself as a loss of sharpness as the size is increases, that cannot always be recovered by subsequent artificial sharpening.

 Image Correction